Docker Image

 orchmod

-doubles the size of changes files in the docker file, i.e.,chown
+will double the size of the change files in the docker file, i.e.chown

-on all files in the docker file doubles the size of the docker file. - If chaining commands, always chain with
+on all files in the docker file will double the size of the docker file. - When chaining commands, always chain with

 &&